cj123/iKeyHelper/README.md

 * various parts of **Cygwin**
 * ideviceinfo and dll's from **libimobiledevice**

 If you want to use iKeyHelper, you must first collect these parts - as a general guidance, you can find the required .exe's in resources/tools.txt.
+When you have them, place them in resources/tools/ and run the iKeyHelper.bat.
+It will then run from the files.

 Also, you need iTunes, libusb (and device filters installed for each mode) for iKeyHelper to function properly.